bartolo7/React-Native-E2E-Automation/README.md

 # {React-Native-E2E-Automation}

-Step by step guide to implement E2E Automation for React-Native apps with Javascript(ES6), Appium and Jest.
+Step by step guide to implement E2E Automation for React-Native apps with Javascript(ES6), Appium, Jest and Jenkins.

 ## Acknowledgement